6 killed after vintage aircraft collide at Dallas air show

 Several videos posted on social media showed the fighter plane appearing to fly into the bomber, causing them to quickly crash to the ground and setting off a large ball of fire and smoke.

-“It was really horrific to see,” Aubrey Anne Young, 37, of Leander.
-Texas, who saw the crash.
-Her children were inside the hangar with their father when it occurred.
+“It was really horrific to see,” said spectator Aubrey Anne Young, 37, of Leander, Texas.
+Her children were inside the hangar with their father when it happened.
 “I’m still trying to make sense of it.”

 Wings Over Dallas bills itself as “America’s Premier World War II Airshow,” according to a website advertising the event.
 The show was scheduled for Nov.
 11-13, Veterans Day weekend, and guests were to see more than 40 World War II-era aircraft.
 Its Saturday afternoon schedule of flying demonstrations included the “bomber parade” and “fighter escorts” that featured the B-17 and P-63.